|When:||Friday, December 20, 2013 2 p.m. ET|

 - Steve O'Keeffe, Founder, MeriTalk [moderator]

-Please complete the form below to register for the complimentary webinar, or click here to login and prepopulate:
+Please complete the form below to view the archived webinar, or click here to login and prepopulate:

 To learn more about this topic, download "The FDCCI Big Squeeze."
 The new study, sponsored by NetApp, reveals that Federal agencies are making consolidation progress but are challenged to demonstrate quantifiable cost savings and unsure if they will meet the 2015 FDCCI goal of closing 1,200 data centers.